Artemisia annua: Agricultural practice

-A. annua is best sown in rows to facilitate removal of weeds, which has to be done mechanically or manually because herbicides are typically not used.
+A. annua is best sown in rows to facilitate the removal of weeds, which has to be done mechanically or manually because herbicides are typically not used.
 It is recommended to sow 1.4 – 2 seeds per square meter.
-The fertilizer requirements are on a low level.
+The fertilizer requirements are at a low level.
 Potassium should be used as base fertilizer.
 It is taken up by the plant during the whole growing season.
 Nitrogen is required during early branching stages, an amount of approximately 70 kg N/ha is sufficient for the plant.
 Phosphate on the other hand is required during the blooming stages.
-Phosphate fertilization can lead to a higher artemsinin content in the leaves.
-The application of salicylic acid on the leaves shortly before harvesting the plant also can raise its artemisinin content.
-Besides few viral diseases Artemisia a. has no major diseases that need to be controlled.
+Phosphate fertilization can lead to a higher artemisinin content in the leaves.
+The application of salicylic acid to the leaves shortly before harvesting the plant also can raise its artemisinin content.
+Besides few viral diseases, A. annua has no major diseases that need to be controlled.

-The harvest of the plant is best done in the state of flower budding.
-The whole plant is harvested and cut into branches which are dried in the sun or in an oven.
-The drying temperature should not exceed 40 °C. The dry branches are shaken or beaten to separate the leaves from the stem.
-The leaves are then packed into fabric bags and shipped to further processing.
-It is important that the temperatures during transportation and storage never get higher than 40 °C, otherwise artemisinin gets volatile and is lost into the air.
-The leaves should not be crushed before long time storage (one year).
-The optimal storage conditions are either 20 °C with 85% relative humidity (RH) or 30 °C with 30–40% RH.
+The harvest of the plant is best done when plants reach peak artemisinin, which may be in the state of flower budding, for early-flowering cultivars.
+However, for late flowering cultivars that were reported to reach peak artemisinin in early September in the United States, the harvest will happen about a month before the flowering stage when plants produce more artemisinin in leaves.
+This peak artemisinin in early September was observed for Brazilian, Chinese, and Swiss clones in West Virginia.
+Drying the plants before extraction will significantly increase artemisinin as dihydroartemisinic acid and artemisinic acid seem to be converted into artemisinin.
+The whole plant is harvested and cut into branches which are dried in the sun or an oven.
+Some report that drying artemisia plants at 45 °C for 24h increased artemisinin and maintained leaf antioxidant capacity.
+The dry branches are shaken or beaten to separate the leaves from the stem.
+The leaves are then packed into fabric bags and shipped for further processing.
+The optimum storage conditions are either 20 °C with 85% relative humidity (RH) or 30 °C with 30–40% RH.

 Artemisinin and other phytochemicals

-In 1971, scientists demonstrated the plant extracts had antimalarial activity in primate models, and in 1972, the active ingredient, artemisinin (formerly referred to as arteannuin), was isolated and its chemical structure described.
-Artemisinin may be extracted using a low boiling point solvent, such as diethylether, and is found in the glandular trichomes of the leaves, stems, and inflorescences, and is concentrated in the upper portions of plant within new growth.
+In 1971, scientists demonstrated that the plant extracts had antimalarial activity in primate models, and in 1972 the active ingredient, artemisinin (formerly referred to as arteannuin), was isolated and its chemical structure described.
+Artemisinin may be extracted using a low-boiling-point solvent, such as diethylether, is found in the glandular trichomes of the leaves, stems, and inflorescences, and is concentrated in the upper portions of plants within new growth.

 The first isolation of artemisinin from the herb occurred from a military project known as Project 523, following the study of traditional medicine pharmacopoeias performed by Tu Youyou and other researchers within the project.
 A. annua contains diverse phytochemicals, including polyphenols such as coumarins, flavones, flavonols, and phenolic acids which have unknown biological properties in vivo.
 Other phytochemicals include 38 sesquiterpenes.
 Dihydroartemisinin is the active metabolite of artemisinin, and artesunate is a water-soluble derivative of artemisinin.
+Recent research conducted in China and Korea has also demonstrated the presence of several nene, present in the essential oil.